Kaivv1/VillaHaven/README.md

   - Cancel a reservation with a simple process.

 - **Email Notifications:**
-  - Receive email notifications for significant actions, ensuring you stay informed.
+  - Receive email notifications for certain actions, ensuring you stay informed.
 (Use real email for better demonstration)

 **Important Note:**
 The backend logic and database for this application are deployed on Vercel, a serverless environment.
 As a result, there might be initial latency during database interactions.